 The Malaysian Philharmonic Orchestra

 Located within the Petronas Twin Towers is the Malaysian Philharmonic Orchestra, whose beautiful concert hall was designed by Argentinean architect Cesar Pelli, a tall-building expert, who designed the whole Petronas building.
 The concert hall has hosted many of the world’s best-known artists and orchestras, including Dame Kiri Te Kanawa, Harry Connick Jr, the Count Basie Orchestra and the BBC Symphony.
-If you’re on a budget, check out your cheap ticket options.

 The Central Market is a fine example of Kuala Lumpur's architectural heritage.
 It’s an air-conditioned arts and crafts market, where you can enjoy hands-on batik painting, Chinese fortune telling, Malay shadow-puppet plays, Indian dances and other performances and demonstrations.
 Multiple visits to this treasure trove are highly likely.